rajarshi008/Scarlet/README.md

 |-o <output_folder>| For specifying the name of the folder in which samples are generated.
 |-h | Outputs the help.

+The output is provided in a folder that is named with the current date and time.
+The file names contain the following information:
+`Formula no.`:(`pos examples`, `neg examples`)ml-`(median length of traces)`
 <!---
 ### Large-scale Testing